Application Requirements

 Start your application today for Nursing@Georgetown’s BSN to Doctor of Nursing Practice Program.

-To be eligible to apply for the online Post-Master’s Doctor of Nursing Practice (DNP) program, you must:
+To be eligible to apply for the online post-master’s Executive Doctor of Nursing Practice in Health Systems Leadership and Policy (Executive DNP) program, you must:

 • Be a U.S. citizen or permanent resident